rongstat/meta-visualization/README.md

-# meta-visualization
-A spectral method for assessing and combining multiple data visualizations.
+# Spectral Method for Assessing and Combining Multiple Data Visualizations

 We present an effcient spectral method for assessing and combining multiple visualizations of a given dataset produced by diverse algorithms.
 The proposed method provides a quantitative measure -- the visualization eigenscore -- of the relative performance of the visualizations for preserving the structure around each data point.
 Then it leverages the eigenscores to obtain a consensus visualization, which has much improved quality over the individual visualizations in capturing the underlying true data structure.
 Our approach is flexible and works as a wrapper around any visualizations.